DigitaleGesellschaft/jekyll-theme-conference/index.md

 We invite submissions from researchers in the Midwest and Eastern Regions of North America in the following formats:

-Full Papers
+- Full Papers
-Works in Progress
+- Works in Progress
-Doctoral Consortium
+- Doctoral Consortium

 Submissions will be due February 15 at [http://northeasthcimeeting.info/](http://northeasthcimeeting.info/).
-The submission form can be found at: [https://forms.gle/g4YDZQshpbrfwRpz7](https://forms.gle/g4YDZQshpbrfwRpz7)
+The submission form for Full Papers and Works in Progress can be found at: [https://forms.gle/g4YDZQshpbrfwRpz7](https://forms.gle/g4YDZQshpbrfwRpz7)

 Papers and WIP will be selected following a juried/curated format reflecting the following principles: stage or seniority of scholar, balance of areas, excellence and interest of the contribution.